Wintermute0110/plugin.program.AEL.dev/NOTES.md

 # TODO #

- * Make sure Launching of Favourites/Collections/Virtual Launchers works OK.
+ * Make sure Launching from Favourites/Collections/Virtual Launchers works OK.

  * Command to delete Collections.

  * Scraper should report wheter it supports and asset or not.

+ * Scraper should download the correct asset or nothing at all if it does not support and specific asset.

  * Scraper should cache web pages between searches to reduce bandwidth usage and increase speed.

+ * Current patched subprocess_hack module is from Python 2.4.
+Current Python in Kodi is 2.7.
+Should be upgraded soon.

+ * os.system(), os.open(), etc. are deprecated, and the subprocess module should be used instead for all platforms.

+ * AEL may record the stdout of the launching program.
+This could be very useful to solve problems with the emulators.

 # DONE #